bautolp/bautolp.github.io/aboutme.md

 I am an **Electrical Engineering student** at the **University of Victoria**.
 I will be graduating in December of 2018.

 ### Interests
+- Computer Vision
+- Image Processing
+- Computer systems and architecture
+- Computer programming
 - Hiking
 - Mountain biking
-- Computer systems and electronics
-- Computer programming